BradleyCodeU/bradleycodeu.github.io/_apcsa/u09a_in/U09aDogWithAJob/instructions.md

 - 2 new accesser methods
 - 2 new mutator methods

 Your DogTester class MUST test EVERY constructor and EVERY method in both the superclass and the subclass.
-The DogTester must also use printf for all output.
 For example:

 ```
 No args constructor
 toString= un-named, no breed, service dog, trained by un-named

 All args constructor
 toString= Bella, Beagle, service dog, trained by Justin Riley

 getBreed= Beagle

 getName= Bella

 getTrainerName= Justin Riley

 getTestScore= 71

 After setter1...
 getTrainerName= Bill Williams

 After setter2...
 getTestScore= 89
 ```

 Turn in your DogTester, Dog, and new subclass java files.